 - The parts required to repair the oven are no longer commercially available and as such, replacing becomes the only option.

 If you do need help with replacing your oven, we’ve written a complete guide to oven installation here.

 Furthermore, if you’d like your new oven installed, you can visit our oven install page here.

 Although electricians and plumbers are technically qualified to repair your electric and gas oven respectively, they oftentimes lack the experience, supply chain and specialised knowhow to repair ovens.

 Of course, if you’re the DIY type you may be able to figure some of the simpler tasks out yourself.

 Otherwise, Oven Fixer is your fast and friendly oven repair and installation service provided in Melbourne near you.
+We are certified by the VBA and ESV.
 Contact us today for more information – we’d be glad to hear from you.

 The Team at the Oven Fixer is committed to keeping this food culture alive and vibrant.
 Whether you’re a hopeful Masterchef contestant, trying to impress your new girlfriend/boyfriend or simply preparing a tasty family dinner – The Oven Fixer is here to be your fast, friendly and oven repair and installation partner.

 Mon-Fri: 9am – 6pm Saturday and Sunday: Closed

 Oven Fixer Pty Ltd